-Direct Network Scan Audit Sources - When you audit a Direct Network Scan Audit Source or the Site that includes this Audit Source, by default, Network Inventory uses the credentials defined for this Audit Source.
-You specify the source credentials on the General tab of the source's window.
+When you audit a Direct Network Scan Audit Source or the Site that includes this Audit Source, Alloy Discovery uses the credentials defined for that source.
+You specify source credentials on the General tab of the source's window.

-Network Nodes - Individual sets of credentials for the Network Node are used when auditing this Node and take a higher priority over Audit Source credentials.
-You specify the Node's credentials in the Node Properties [Node Name] window.
+An individual set of credentials for a Network Node are used when auditing that Node and take a higher priority over Audit Source credentials.
+You specify node credentials in the Node Properties [Node Name] window.

 Linux and Mac - used to audit Linux and macOS computers.
 You must assign the credentials that allow logging on to these computers.

 We recommend that you provide credentials for an account with root rights, i.e. the root account or the account that can run the